yutannihilation/savvy/book/src/atomic_types.md

-# Integer, Real, String, Logical, And Complex
+# Integer, Real, String, Logical, Raw, And Complex

 ## Integer and real